MicrosoftDocs/msix-docs/msix-src/app-installer/web-install-IIS.md

 ```

 > [!NOTE]
 > On newest Microsoft web technology .Net Core.
 Web site build using .Net Core ASP ignore web.config static content mimeMap.
-As a result, To proper configuration of .Net Core web site which will host your MSIX installation you need modify Configure method in Startup.cs file.
+As a result, to proper configuration of .Net Core web site which will host your MSIX installation you need modify Configure method in Startup.cs file.

 ## Step 8 - Add loopback exemption for App Installer